-At The CSPH, we strongly recommend that lube becomes your best friend for all sexy times — for masturbating, for penetrative vaginal sex, certainly for any and all types of anal play, and beyond.
-As a rule, we always recommend lube because, fundamentally, it makes sex safer — it minimizes chances of injury, thereby diminishing the risk of STI transmission.
-By reducing friction, it also makes condoms less likely to break.
-And the additional slipperiness just makes sex more fun!
-(Like a Slip ‘N Slide with plenty of water.)
+We strongly recommend that lube becomes your best friend for all sexy times — for masturbating, for penetrative vaginal sex, certainly for any and all types of anal play, and beyond.
+As a rule, lube makes sex safer by:

 Also, the anus is not self-lubricating at all.
 Anal tissue is approximately 40% thinner than vaginal tissue, too, which makes it more prone to fissures and injury.
 All of that being said, lube for any type of anal play is a must, both for pleasure and for safety.

 All of that being said, we want to stress before we proceed that lube is better than no lube.
 There are certain lubes that may be better suited for certain activities.
 As with most consumer products, some lubes are higher quality and ultimately more body-safe than others.
 At The CSPH, we do recommend certain, more body-safe lubes over others.
 Still, at the end of the day, as long as you’re using some kind of lube, it’s better than nothing.
 We hope to educate about many different issues specifically regarding lube, but please bear that in mind as you read.
 So, again, remember: